Ulises-Rosas/OBISdat/README.md

 127	Joint Regime: Colombia - Jamaica	obis
 ```

 Above examples output were named **obis_institute.tsv** and **obis_area.tsv** correspondingly.
 We can also retrieve data by using any geographical id from above results.
-On the following example Peruvian area id is used to look for Reptilia and Mammalia groups within the `checklist/redlist` path:
+On the following example, the Peruvian areaid (i.e. 190) is used to look for two taxa within the `checklist/redlist` path:

 ```Shell
 obis.py checklist/redlist --areaid 190 --taxa Reptilia Mammalia